kiliankoe/iOS-tidbits/README.md

 ## General

 Swipe sideways directly on the home indicator to switch between recent apps.
-There's no need to invoke the app switcher for this.
+There's no need to invoke the app switcher for this. ([thanks Eugen](https://twitter.com/eugenpirogoff/status/1184349517589762051?s=21))

 ## Calculator